 Continuing the Scene

 Maybe you just won the scene, after your very first challenge – if so, great!
-Proceed to Step 5.
+Return to the “Where Do We Go From Here?” table to determine the next Scene type.
 But probably you have a ways to go.
 Determine the next challenge type using the table below, and then head back to Step 3 to continue the process.

 |What’s the Next Challenge in this Scene?